UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/04_GPIO.md

     # GPIO1_IO_25 means BANK=1 and ID=25
     # GPIO_NUMBER = ((1 - 1) * 32 ) + 25 = 25
     echo 25 > /sys/class/gpio/export

-#### Set direction
-It is possible to switch a pin in *input* or *output* mode with the following commands:

-    # set GPIO 25 to input
-    echo in > /sys/class/gpio/gpio25/direction

-    # set GPIO 25 to output
-    echo out > /sys/class/gpio/gpio25/direction

-Please note by default, for safety reasons, all pins are exported in input.

-To verify the direction just read the same file:

-    cat /sys/class/gpio/gpio25/direction

-#### Write value
-To write a low or high value on a GPIO you need to write `0` or `1` in the *value* file:

-    # set GPIO 25 to low value - 0 volts
-    echo 0 > /sys/class/gpio/gpio25/value

-    # set GPIO 25 to high value - 3.3 volts
-    echo 1 > /sys/class/gpio/gpio25/value

-In order to set the value, the GPIO must be in the `out` direction.

-#### Read value
-If the direction is set to `in` it is possible to read the GPIO value reading the same file:

-    /sys/class/gpio/gpio25/value

-If the direction is set to `out` and you try to read the value, is not guaranteed that the value is coherent with the voltage found on the external pinout.